-The Agency of Human Services (AHS) eligibility determination system, Vermont Health Connect (VHC) and the Medicaid Management Information System (MMIS) shall provide Medicaid eligibility functions under the Global Commitment to Health Demonstration.
+The AHS eligibility determination system, Vermont Health Connect (VHC), and the Medicaid Management Information System (MMIS), shall provide Medicaid eligibility functions under the Global Commitment to Health Demonstration.
 A regular data transfer between the VHC and the MMIS shall ensure that identical information on Medicaid eligibility status and the Global Commitment to Health Demonstration enrollment status is available concurrently in all information systems to ensure data integrity for payment purposes.
 DVHA must have the capability to interface with the eligibility VHC and MMIS systems.